vitalie-vrabie/psvmtools/PROJECT_SUMMARY.md

 - ?
 Works on any Windows system with Hyper-V
 - ?
 Is ready for GitHub releases
 - ?
 Includes professional branding
 - ?
-Has automated build process
+Has automated build process (batch file)
 - ?
 Supports silent installation
 - ?
 Integrates with Windows properly
 - ?
 Enterprise deployment ready